ikswotus/TimeCache/ReadMe.md

-Spectare
+TimeCache
 -----------------------

-Spectare is a simple proxy between grafana and a postgresql database.
+TimeCache is a simple C# proxy server between grafana and postgresql/timescale.
 It is intended specifically to work with time-series data.

-What does it do?
+What can it do?

-1) Cache results of popular (or fixed) queries, so subsequent updates only need 'new' data.
+1) Cache results of popular (or fixed) queries, so subsequent updates only need to hit the database for 'new' data.
+This frees up the database considerably when lots of dashboards are displaying information that is largely static (ie "old" data that is unlikely to change)
-2) Meta-Commands for data analysis
+2) Meta-Commands for some very simple data analysis within grafana.
-3) (Eventually)Perform filtering of query results, so multiple 'specific' queries can be resolved by a single more-expensive query.
+3) Decomposition of queries so multiple queries that may only differ in a predicate filter can share cached data.
+(Note, this is very experimental)

 Libraries/Programs used:
 NPGSQL
-Timescaledb
-Postgresql
+Postgresql with Timescaledb
 Grafana